epowerng/git-template/README.md

 reference GitHub issues that this commit **Closes**.

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Reverting Commit

+If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
+In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

 ## Commit Examples